 Retargeting your existing Amazon customers on Facebook

 People who have bought from you in the past will be likely to buy from you again in the future.
 They’ve shown they’re willing to spend money on the products you are offering.
-Selling to these people will be comparatively easy.
+That’s the power of retargeting ads.